mozilla/glean/docs/user/user/metrics/adding-new-metrics.md

 ### Capitalization

-One thing to note is that we try to adhere to the coding conventions of each language wherever possible, to the metric name in the `metrics.yaml` (which is in `snake_case`) may be changed to some other case convention, such as `camelCase`, when used from code.
+One thing to note is that we try to adhere to the coding conventions of each language wherever possible, so the metric name and category in the `metrics.yaml` (which is in `snake_case`) may be changed to some other case convention, such as `camelCase`, when used from code.

+Event extras and labels are never capitalized, no matter the target language.

 {{#include ../../../shared/tab_header.md}}